Keith & Kristyn Getty: Joy – An Irish Christmas and Sing! An Irish Christmas

-In 2010, Tom Bledsoe invited Keith and Kristyn Getty to join a special Christmas celebration in with George Beverly Shea and Cliff Barrows.
-The event included Billy Graham as the headlining speaker.
-The Gettys prepared thirty minutes of music from their album Joy: An Irish Christmas for the first evening.
-Their segment was expanded to a fuller evening of music subsequently presented to a number of churches that year.
+In 2010, Tom Bledsoe invited Keith and Kristyn Getty to join a special Christmas celebration with George Beverly Shea and Cliff Barrows.
+Billy Graham was the speaker.
+The Gettys prepared 30 minutes of music from their album Joy: An Irish Christmas for the first evening.
+Their segment was expanded to a fuller evening of music later presented to many churches in 2010.

-By 2011, Joy - An Irish Christmas was developed into a full-length album and a monthlong concert tour.
+By 2011, Joy - An Irish Christmas was developed into a full-length album and a month-long concert tour.
 The tour returned in December 2012.
-Irish Christmas took a hiatus in 2013 as Keith and Kristyn awaited the birth of their second daughter.
-The tour returned to North America in 2014.
-The 2014 tour culminated in Carnegie Hall with Ricky Skaggs as a special guest.

-2015's Joy - An Irish Christmas Tour took place in over 20 cities across the southeastern United States.
-The Gettys were joined by guest artists John Patitucci and Sally Lloyd-Jones in New York, as well as Buddy Greene and Ricky Skaggs at The Fox Theatre and the Schermerhorn Symphony Center, with astronaut Butch Wilmore as a special guest at the tour's final stop in Nashville.
+Irish Christmas went on hiatus in 2013 as Keith and Kristyn awaited the birth of their second daughter.
+The tour went to North America in 2014 culminating with a performance at Carnegie Hall with Ricky Skaggs as a special guest.
+2015's Joy - An Irish Christmas Tour went to 20 cities across the southeastern United States.
+The Gettys were joined by guest artists John Patitucci and Sally Lloyd-Jones in New York City, as well as Buddy Greene and Skaggs at The Fox Theatre and the Schermerhorn Symphony Center, with astronaut Butch Wilmore as a special guest at the tour's final stop in Nashville.

 Hymns for the Christian Life American & Celtic Tours

 The duo along with others toured the UK in 2012 during their The Northern Celtic Islands Tour.
 Guest performers included Stuart Townend, New Scottish Choir and Orchestra, Jonathan Rea, New Irish Arts, and Dr. Noël Tredinnick.
 In 2013, Keith and Kristyn embarked on the Hymns for the Christian Life Tour throughout North America.

 Personal life

-Keith and Kristyn were introduced to each other in 2002 by Kristyn’s uncle, John Lennox.
-After dating for two years, the couple married on 16 June 2004 in Armagh, Northern Ireland.
+Keith and Kristyn Getty were introduced to each other in 2002 by Kristyn's uncle, John Lennox.
+After dating for two years, the Gettys married on 16 June 2004 in Armagh, Northern Ireland.
 They have four children.

-They divide their time between Portstewart, Northern Ireland, and Nashville, Tennessee.
+They divide their time living in Portstewart, Northern Ireland and Nashville.